Details of the Grand County Jail

 Inmate Phone System

-Each inmate may be allowed a reasonable number of telephone calls and will be permitted to use the telephone in his or her housing area between 7 a.m. to 10 p.m. daily.
+The Grand County Jail does not have an offender telephone system to allow for prepaid telephone accounts.Each inmate may be allowed a reasonable number of telephone calls and will be permitted to use the telephone in his or her housing area between 7 a.m. to 10 p.m. daily.
 All telephone calls out of the jail are collect calls.